-In the final group of successful applicants, which includes the wholetime squad who are training now and future squads who will start throughout this year and early next year, 10% are female.
+In the final group of successful applicants, which includes the wholetime squad who are training now and future squads who will start throughout 2018 and early 2019, 10% are female.
 This is an increase of 6% across the current wholetime firefighters.

-Off the back of the success of the campaign, we have been commissioned to work on the ECFRS campaign to recruit on-call firefighters.
-Visit our recruitment micro-site at https://join.essex-fire.gov.uk/.
+Off the back of the success of this campaign, we have been commissioned to work on a number of other ECFRS recruitment campaigns including on-call firefighters.

 “Zero Above was instrumental in helping us deliver a timely and innovative recruitment campaign.
 We were particularly impressed when we had to unexpectedly change the design of the campaign – Zero Above’s flexible approach meant they understood our needs; quickly suggesting an alternative solution that met our requirements.
 Zero Above’s personalised service meant the team were always on hand to support us – we were very pleased with the outcome of the campaign, which could not have been achieved without them.”

 Verne Lewis – Marketing Communications Manager – Essex County Fire and Rescue Service